mml-stellenbosch/mml-stellenbosch.github.io/people.md

 ---

-Attendees of MML span multiple departments and faculties across Stellenbosch University.
-Here we list permanent Stellenbosch faculty who consider their core research to be in machine learning.
+Participants of MML span multiple departments and faculties across Stellenbosch University.
+Here we list permanent Stellenbosch faculty who consider their core research to be in Machine Learning.
 This includes both foundational and applied research.